 This means that students should not just give very simple answers to their partner, but should elaborate with one or two extra details.
 I encourage this is in class every single day, so a failure to do this on the test does not make me happy!

-Have the students actually thought about the topics, and aren’t just giving answers straight out of the textbook?
+Have the students actually thought about the topics and subjects discussed, and aren’t just giving answers straight out of the textbook?
 Yes?
 Great.
 No, you won’t score that highly on this section.

 For example, if a student asks the question: